-Dems deploying DARPA-funded information warfare AI-driven tool to target pro-Trump accounts
+Dems deploying DARPA-funded AI-driven information warfare tool to target pro-Trump accounts

 One of the tidbits in the Rolling Stone interview by Michael Hastings recounted how McChrystal had lost confidence in Biden after he had suggested a counterterrorism strategy.

 "'Are you asking about Vice President Biden?"
-McChrystal said, imagining a way to dismissively mock Biden if a reporter were to ask about him during a quewstion-and-answer session.
+McChrystal said, imagining a way to dismissively mock Biden if someone were to ask about him during an upcoming question-and-answer session.
 'Who's that?'"

 "'Biden?" another adviser chimed in, according to Hastings.
 'Did you say: Bite Me?'"